Thursday, February 14, 2013

 Valerie and Her Weekend of Wonders is a 1970 Czech surrealist, kinda-horror film about the newly thirteen years-old Valerie, an inhabitant of a small Czech town, who is suddenly in peril, thanks to a mysterious vampire and her devious grandmother...

-Seriously, I couldn't make heads or tails of Valerie and Her Week of Wonders.
+I couldn't make heads or tails of Valerie and Her Week of Wonders.
 I'm still not ever sure if I disliked it or loved it!
-And yes, I have rewatched it since my first viewing, and no, it isn't any clearer!
+I've rewatched it since my first viewing, and no, it isn't any clearer!

-One off thing about VaHWoW is that it's a horror film, yet people rarely act horrified in scary situations, which I'm not sure hurts the film, or helps it, given its surreal tone.
+One off thing about this movie is that it's a horror film, yet people rarely act horrified in scary situations, which I'm not sure hurts the film, or helps it, given its surreal tone.

 Speaking of surreal, that's something that this film delivers in spades!
 It's super weird, especially the finale!
 Like I said, I don't know if I liked the film or not, but one thing's for sure-I had a huge grin on my face as I saw the incomprehensible lunacy of the ending

-The film's vampire, Weasel looks AWESOME!
+The film's vampire, Weasel, looks very good!
 He looks like Count Orlock, but a lot creepier!
 I bet you didn't think that was possible, but it is, as this movie showed me!
 The actor who plays him (I don't know his name, due to the film's unhelpful IMDb page) is great, with constant leers and evil grins to boot!